bnb-chain/avengerdao/Web3 Security Frameworks/README.md

 ## How to Contribute

-...
+ngerDAO and its members have created this initiative to address the existing security challenges in the Web3 space.
+We hope that this initiative piques your interest and encourages you to join us in promoting a safer and more secure Web3 environment.

+If you have any comments or suggestions, please feel free to create a pull request and we will respond to you as soon as possible.

-For more information about the AvengerDAO, visit our [website](https://www.avengerdao.org/)
+For more information about the AvengerDAO, visit the initiative website. [website](https://www.avengerdao.org/)

 [1] -Chainalysis (2023) - _The Chainalysis 2023 Crypto Crime Report._ [Online].
 Available at: https://go.chainalysis.com/2023-crypto-crime-report.html (Accessed: April 20, 2023)